-It can be really hard to keep on top of all the things we post online but taking a moment to think before you post helps prevent silly mistakes.
+It can be really hard to keep on top of all the things we post online but taking a moment to think before you post helps you to stay safe.
 Ask yourself:

 When you share something online, who can see it?
 Think about who you’re sharing with and whether they’ll take care of what you share.
 Don’t forget it’s easy for other people to copy what you share online, change it and share it without you knowing.

 Am I giving away too much?

 The more you share, the more people can learn about you.
 Could they use your posts to bully you?

 It’s important to think about the impact what you post online might have on others.
 Do you have your friend’s permission to share that funny picture of them?
 Could that jokey comment you posted hurt someone’s feelings?

 Sharing what you’re up to and things you’ve done with your friends is part of the fun of the internet so make sure you know how to do it safely.

 Mind your privacy.

 Most websites, apps and social networks you can share information on have ‘privacy settings’.
 These help you control what you share and who you share it with.
 So, it’s your choice to decide whether your friends, friends of friends or everyone can see what you post.

 Choose your friends wisely.

 It’s always best to only share with friends you know and trust.
 Remember too that what your friends share about you and their privacy settings online will also affect you and your digital footprint.

 It can be hard to keep up with the things we’ve done online.
 It's a good idea to log out of your accounts, and Google yourself now and again.
 That way you’ll know what other people find out about you, as well as things others might have posted about you.
 Review your profiles on any accounts you use too.
 Delete or change anything you no longer want people to see.

 Shut down or delete.